-A saree, also frequently spelled “sari,” is one of the most commonly worn garments in Southeast Asian fashion.
+A saree, also frequently spelled “sari,” is one of the most commonly worn Indian dresses in Southeast Asian fashion.
 Sarees usually consist of a long stretch of fabric that can be arranged over the body in a myriad of ways.
 Traditionally, they are tucked into the waistband, pleated, then draped across the body and over the shoulder, sometimes showing off the midriff.

 Sequin sarees specifically are embellished from end to end, typically covering the entire length of the fabric.
 Some sarees like this are made of a lightweight net or mesh, while others cover the base fabric entirely.
 Sarees designed in this way are fantastic for black tie events and weddings, with the sequins further elevating the majestic nature of this garment.